Global-Water-Security-Center/ClimateDataProcessingPipelines/README.md

 This repository is organized into several key folders:

-- `Code`: This folder contains all the script files necessary for the data processing pipeline.
+- `R_pipelines`: This folder contains all the script files necessary for the data processing pipeline.
-  - `Netcdf_to_table`: A script that processes NetCDF files to extract and tabulate temperature data.
+  - `Netcdf_to_table`: This folder contains the script that processes NetCDF files to extract and tabulate temperature data and a folder to store the dataset that the scripts will process.
 [Link to Netcdf_to_table](path/to/Netcdf_to_table).
-This script is essential for converting complex NetCDF climate data into a more accessible table format, facilitating further analysis.
+     - `Pipeline`: This folder contains the actual scripts.
+The scripts are essential for converting complex NetCDF climate data into a more accessible table format, facilitating further analysis.
-  - _Many more scripts to come..._

-- `Datasets`: Place your climate data files in this folder.
-It is set up to store datasets that the scripts in the `Code` folder will process.
+     - `Datasets`: **Place** your climate data files in this folder.
+It is set up to store datasets that the scripts in the folder will process
+- `Python_pipelines`:

-### Prerequisites
+### Prerequisites for R pipelines

 Before you begin, ensure you have the following installed:
 - [R](https://www.r-project.org/)
 - Necessary R packages: `terra`, `sf`, `dplyr`, `tidyr`, `purrr`, `stringr`.

-Each script in the `Code` folder may have specific requirements and instructions, which are detailed within the script files themselves.

 ### Installation